 SK: What are some of the challenges you foresee in recruiting moving forward?
 What changes do you foresee within university recruiting and mass recruiting drives?

 VF: Some of the hurdles I foresee are the uncertainty of where things are headed.
-There are concerns about mental health, burnout, adapting to the change caused by the virus, etc. In addition, the challenges of working remotely that can cause obstacles for hiring, as well as, the challenges with this record unemployment itself for both recruiters and employment seekers themselves is an issue.
+There are concerns about mental health, burnout, adapting to the change caused by the virus, etc. In addition, the challenges of working remotely that can cause obstacles for technical hiring process, as well as, the challenges with this record unemployment itself for both recruiters and employment seekers themselves is an issue.

 The major challenge is going to be about embracing virtual tools – and drawing prospects and getting their attention!
 Social media would be your communication driver to engage these people.
 With few positions, internally auditing the large number of candidates for limited roles becomes a challenge.
 Fortunately, we have assessment tools to ease this process for recruiters, similarly we can have technical assessments to accurately gauge people.
 Not only does this save time for us in the process, it also eliminates subjectivity or any kind of bias and actually helps assess on skills.